mnieber/dodo-commands/doc/tutorial/part_3_project_specific_sets_of_aliases.rst

 Scenario: using project-specific sets of aliases
 ************************************************

 We will again continue where we left off in part 2.
-This time we will create a new Dodo Commands environment, and show how to reuse one of the scripts that we created before.
+This time we will create a new Dodo Commands environment, and show how to reuse the ``tutorial/commands`` directory that we created before.
 If you haven't done the steps of the previous scenario, run these steps to get started:

 .. code-block:: bash